bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />

 We define an object with the curly braces, and then we have a key value pair.
-In this case, the key is width, that\'s the **CSS** property we\'re animating, and then the value is 710px, and you\'ll notice that the value goes inside quotes, but the key does not.
-That\'s a distinguishing aspect of objects in JavaScript in general and also in **jQuery**.
+In this case, the key is width, that&apos;s the **CSS** property we&apos;re animating, and then the value is 710px, and you&apos;ll notice that the value goes inside quotes, but the key does not.
+That&apos;s a distinguishing aspect of objects in JavaScript in general and also in **jQuery**.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->